-- the decision - the findings on any material questions of fact - the evidence or other material on which those findings are based - the reasons for the decision (including any public interest factors taken into account in deciding to refuse access to a conditionally exempt document) - the name and designation of the person making the decision - information about the applicant's rights to make a complaint or seek a review and the procedure for doing so (s 26(1)). - 3.167 A statement of reasons should not include any information that, if it were in a document, would cause that document to be exempt (s 26(2)).83 It may be necessary to use s 25 to neither confirm nor deny the existence and characteristics of a document (see [3.103]-[3.107] above). - 3.168 There is no specified form for a statement of reasons.
+- the reasons for the decision (including any public interest factors taken into account in deciding to refuse access to a conditionally exempt document) - the name and designation of the person making the decision - information about the applicant's rights to make a complaint or seek a review and the procedure for doing so (s 26(1)). - 3.173 A statement of reasons should not include any information that, if it were in a document, would cause that document to be exempt (s 26(2)).83 It may be necessary to use s 25 to neither confirm nor deny the existence and characteristics of a document (see [3.103]-[3.107] above). - 3.174 There is no specified form for a statement of reasons.
 A letter to the applicant may be sufficient as long as it contains all the required information.
 Where the request involves numerous documents or complex issues relating to exemptions, a statement of reasons and a schedule of documents attached to a letter to the applicant may be more appropriate.
 The OAIC has developed a checklist and a sample notice to assist agencies with the content of a statement of reasons.84